 The global shipping industry is subject to a number of regulations established by the International Maritime Organization ("IMO") that govern various aspects of marine shipping operations.
-Among these are regulations limiting the amount of sulphur oxides ("SOX") that can be emitted to the air by vessels from combustion of fuel oils that contain sulphur compounds.
+Among these are regulations limiting the amount of sulphur oxides ("SOx") that can be emitted to the air by vessels from combustion of fuel oils that contain sulphur compounds.
 Upon entering the atmosphere SOx emissions contribute to effects such as smog and acid rain

-These regulations were adopted by the IMO in 2008 and as of January 1, 2020, set a global limit of 0.5 percent sulphur content in marine fuels, with the exception of fuels used in vessels equipped with exhaust gas scrubbers.
-Certain jurisdictions that have declared emission control areas ("ECAs"), including Canada and the United States, have already furthered reduced limits for sulphur in fuel to 0.1 percent in 2015.
-Generally speaking, ECA limits have been transitioning to or at lower limits for several years.
+These regulations were adopted by the IMO in 2008 and as of January 1, 2020, set a global limit of 0.5 percent sulphur content in marine fuels, with the exception of fuels used in vessels equipped with exhaust gas scrubbers ("IMO 2020" regulations).
+Certain jurisdictions that have declared emission control areas ("ECAs"), including Canada and the United States, had already reduced limits for sulphur in fuel to an even lower 0.1 percent in 2015.
+Generally speaking, limits on air pollutants have been transitioning to or at lower limits for several years.

 Sulphur oxides can be reduced by taking one of two approaches: control of the sulphur content of the fuel source; or, clean the resulting exhaust gas stream, which is commonly called scrubbing.
 Each of these methods exposes the industry and the companies that adopt them to certain risks.
 Exhaust gas scrubbers consist of equipment mounted in the exhaust stack of a vessel that use either saline sea water or, if the ship operates in inland fresh waters, an alkaline solution injected into the exhaust gas stream to remove sulphur oxides from the emissions.
-The resulting precipitated liquid is removed from the exhaust column and filtered to remove the sulphur that has bonded with the alkaline material.
+The resulting precipitated liquid is removed from the exhaust column and filtered to remove the sulphur and other contaminants.

 Scrubbers are designed as either open loop, closed loop or a hybrid system, which is capable of operating in either open or closed loop mode.
-In a closed loop system, such as those installed on Algoma's Equinox Class vessels, the washwater is recirculated in the scrubber until saturated and then the sulphurbearing effluent is removed from the exhaust stream and cleaned in a washwater treatment plant on board.
+In a closed loop system, such as those installed on Algoma's ten Equinox Class vessels, the washwater is recirculated in the scrubber until saturated and then the sulphur-bearing effluent is removed from the exhaust stream and cleaned in a washwater treatment plant on board.
 The resulting sludge is stored on board the vessel for removal to a land-based waste disposal facility.
 In an open loop system, the scrubber washwater is diluted with sea water and released into the water.
 Many jurisdictions prohibit or severely limit the use of open loop scrubbers as a result.
-Algoma does not employ open loop systems.
+In addition to the ten closed loop systems, Algoma operates two hybrid systems that periodically operate in open loop mode when voyaging in Gulf and coastal waters.

-To achieve compliance with IMO 2020 through the use of an exhaust gas scrubber, a vessel must incur a capital expense to install the scrubbing equipment and operators of closed loop systems will incur on-going costs for the consumables to operate the systems (including the additional fuel costs to produce the power to run the systems) and the waste disposal costs for scrubber waste residues.
-Operators relying on either system face risks of equipment failure and it is currently unclear how regulatory authorities will address instances of equipment failure.
+To achieve compliance with IMO 2020 through the use of an exhaust gas scrubber, a vessel must incur a capital expense to install the scrubbing equipment.
+In addition, operators of closed loop systems will incur on-going costs for the consumables to operate the systems (including the additional fuel costs to produce the power to run the systems) and the waste disposal costs for scrubber waste residues.
+Operators relying on either type of scrubber system face risks of equipment failure and the subsequent need to switch to more expensive sulphur compliant fuel if the scrubber breaks down.